NoStackApp/ns-cli/README.md

 * -l <license>: the licence string entitling you to a new stack
 * -s <stackName>: the name of the stack (note that it needs to be unique)
 * -c <userClass>: the type of user in the appFlow file for which the front end app will be created.
-* -a <appName>: the name of the front end app for the userClass.  (note that it must be all lowercase letters without spaces, but does not need to be unique)
+* -a <appDir>: the name of the front end app for the userClass.  (note that it must be all lowercase letters without spaces, but does not need to be unique)
 * -t <appFlow>: a path to a valid app flow specification file
 * -b <appBase> [OPTIONAL]: a directory containing an empty NoStack application.
 See [Creating an App Base](creating-an-app-base) below for instructions to create one.